benkemt/JaegerGettingStarted/README.md

 - Start and end time
 - Attributes (key-value pairs)
 - Parent-child relationships
+- Status (OK, ERROR)
+- Events and exceptions

 ### What are Traces?
 Traces represent the journey of a request through your system, composed of multiple spans.

+### Database Tracing
+With EF Core instrumentation, you can see:
+- Which database queries are executed
+- How long each query takes
+- The actual SQL statements
+- Database connection details
+- Query parameters (with proper configuration)

 ## 🔧 Troubleshooting